RapidSoftwareSolutions/Marketplace-Goodreads-Package/README.md

 | friendId         | Number     | Goodreads user id for friend.

 ## GoodReads.joinGroup
-Let the current user join a given group.
+Let the current user join a given group using OAuth.
 You'll need to register your app (required).

 | Field            | Type       | Description
 |------------------|------------|----------